Solar eclipse of September 12, 2072

-A total solar eclipse will occur on Monday, September 12, 2072.
+A total solar eclipse will occur at the Moon's ascending node of orbit on Monday, September 12, 2072, with a magnitude of 1.0558.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 7 hours before perigee (on September 12, 2072, at 2:15 UTC), the Moon's apparent diameter will be larger.

-This is the first of 55 central eclipses of Solar Saros 155.
-The first will be in 2072 and the last will be in 3046.
-This is the first of 56 umbral eclipses of Solar Saros 155.
-The first will be in 2072 and the last will be in 3064.
+The path of totality will be visible from much of northern and eastern Russia.
+A partial solar eclipse will also be visible for parts of Greenland, Europe, and Asia.
+This is the first of 56 umbral eclipses in Solar Saros 155.

 The total phase of eclipse will be only in Siberia in Russia.
 Large cities, in which the total phase will be seen, include Yakutsk, Neryungri, Mirny in Sakha Republic and Khatanga in Krasnoyarsk Krai (also Norilsk will have 98% sun obscuration).

-As a partial, the eclipse will seen mostly in Europe (except for south of Europe), mostly in Asia and on the east of Greenland.
+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.